 Health Systems & Organizational Leadership (Online)

-The Health Systems and Organizational Leadership program prepares nurses for roles in a variety of organizational settings from acute care, to long term care, community care, and beyond.
+The Health Systems and Organizational Leadership online program prepares nurses for roles in a variety of organizational settings from acute care, to primary care, and community care.
 Skills gained will allow nurses to lead in formal executive and front-line positions, quality improvement, project management, or other positions where systems-level management and leadership is needed.
 Nurses will learn about complex dynamic healthcare delivery systems, creating sustainable organizations, how to leverage the legislative and regulatory environment, and steward financial and human resources through effective care delivery models.
 Complexity and Quality science are central program foci.

-Graduates of the Health Systems & Organizational Leadership Program are prepared to:
+Graduates of the Health Systems & Organizational Leadership Online Program are prepared to:

 - Apply advanced knowledge of nursing and health systems theories to positively impact organizational, care delivery and policy outcomes at a population level.